ZeeshanMalik9/Projects/Final Year project/README.md

     Power on the circuit and test the capsule movement.

+▶️ Usage

+    Manual Mode: Press the control button to operate the capsule manually.

+    Auto Mode: The capsule moves based on programmed delivery routes.

+    Delivery Confirmation: Sensors trigger a beep or signal upon reaching the destination.

 📸 Screenshots

+    Below are interface previews of the PharmaShift system:

 🔐 Login Page

-Login page
+Login Page
 📦 Order Management Page

-Order page
+Order Page
-➕ New Order Interface
+➕ New Order Page

-New Order
+New Order Page
 🏥 Pharmacy Dashboard

 Pharmacy Page
 ℹ️ About Us - Page 1

-About Us Page
+About Us - Page 1
 ℹ️ About Us - Page 2

-About Us Page 2
+About Us - Page 2
-▶️ Usage

-    Manual Mode: Press the button to move the capsule.

-    Auto Mode: Programmed route/delivery schedule.

-    Delivery Confirmation: Sensor beeps when destination is reached.

 📹 Project Demonstration

-    Add a YouTube or Google Drive link here to show the working prototype.
+    A video demonstration of the working prototype is available at the link below:

-Watch Demo Video
+🎬 Watch Demo Video
 👨‍💻 Contributors

     Zeeshan Malik – Interface Software Developer & Researcher